Skip to content

 What to expect in second stage assessments and how to prepare

-The majority of second-stage assessments are set directly by your child’s target school.
-Like the first stage of the assessments these test Key Stage 2 English and maths.
-So the best way to prepare your child is to continue subject mastery and exploring topic areas that will stretch and challenge them.
+Most second-stage assessments are set by your child’s target school.
+Like the first stage, they test Key Stage 2 English and maths.
+The best preparation is to continue building subject mastery while stretching your child with more challenging topics.

-Below are Atom’s Education Expert’s recommendations for preparing for second-stage assessments:
+Below are Atom’s Education Expert recommendations for preparing for second-stage assessments.

 Continue to move forward in the English and maths courses